The Yuilles: Ballarat B&B

 The Yuilles are historic twin terraces located in the heart of Ballarat.
 They are offered as mid to long term accommodation and are set up for both family and work stays.
 You can enjoy a three bedroom house for a fraction of the price of a hotel room!

 These houses were our childhood homes which we now run as a Bed and Breakfast family business.
-We also have a listing on Airbnb.
-You can book through Airbnb, however we offer cheaper rates for direct bookings.
+You can book through Airbnb.

 The Yuilles are located in Ballarat Central.
 It is a 15 minute walk to Lake Wendouree and the Ballarat restaurant and cafe scene is on your doorstep!
 You'll also be a 3 minute walk from an Aldi supermarket, a 7 minute walk to the Ballarat train station, and a 9 minute walk to the Ballarat Base Hosptial.

 Note: Yuille Street is a mixture of both residential and business properties, making it a bustling little street during the day, but quite quiet outside of business hours.
 Off-street parking is available for 2 cars per house, and the double brick walls insulate the house from street noise during the day.

 What's in a name?